yaleh/chatgpt-vscode/README.md

 Please note that this extension is currently a proof of concept and may have some limitations or bugs.
 We welcome feedback and contributions to improve the extension.
 Also check out [CodeGPT](https://github.com/timkmecl/codegpt) extension that uses official OpenAI API and also supports other GPT3 models.

+## License

+ChatGPT AI is licensed under the MIT License.
+See the LICENSE file for more information.

 ## Credits